BLOGS:

 Sex in the therapeutic setting

-Sex related issues are sensitive topics that may be difficult for individuals to discuss.
-That is why it is important for therapists to possess the necessary competency and knowledge to address such issues in therapy.
-There is a distinction to be made, however, when presenting...
+Sex-related issues are sensitive topics that may be difficult for individuals to discuss.
+That is why it is important for therapists to possess the necessary competency and knowledge to address such concerns in therapy.
+Understanding what is sex positive therapy becomes essential...

 4 min read